Regeneration in Margate - why not Westcliff?

-The following traders, businesses and groups are the first to sign up to supporting regeneration - why not join them?
+This can happen in Hamlet Court Road but only with support from businesses and the public.
+Here are the first businesses and groups to sign up to supporting regeneration - why not join them?

 The once great Edwardian shopping street has suffered greatly with changing times, the massive uptake of out of town shopping over the last 30 years and latterly the huge onset of online and click & collect retailing.
 Retailing has changed and this has badly effected Hamlet Court Road like many other high streets and sub-high streets around the UK.
 Footfall is not only way down but the shopper profile has changed, with low value convenience shopping now the order of the day.
 The world is changing faster now than at any time with the digital revolution so new ways of thinking and new practices are inevitable.